deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 **Ava Rios**

-"*BBC News, today's headlines this lunchtime: The unthinkable ship: Four hundred million kilometers from Earth, the first of the new V-class spaceborne destroyers is launched, but opposition MPs say that the cost of the new fleet harms Britain's domestic security…Dominic Hill has confirmed that he'll be stepping down as leader of the Awareness Party after he was filmed using an obscene and sexist term to describe the deputy prime minister…The Port Authority of San Diego votes to end its charter, ending years of uncertainty and sinking any hopes that the city might be rebuilt…and from riches to rags, how the declining price of oil threatens to bankrupt the Saudi royal family. "*
+"*BBC News, today's headlines this lunchtime: The unthinkable ship: Four hundred million kilometers from Earth, the first of the new V-class spaceborne destroyers is launched, but opposition MPs say that the cost of the new fleet harms Britain's domestic security...Dominic Hill has confirmed that he'll be stepping down as leader of the Awareness Party after he was filmed using an obscene and sexist term to describe the deputy prime minister...The Port Authority of San Diego votes to end its charter, ending years of uncertainty and sinking any hopes that the city might be rebuilt...and from riches to rags, how the declining price of oil threatens to bankrupt the Saudi royal family. "*

 "*Good evening.
 The Prince of Wales has launched the first of the Royal Navy's new starships, HMS* Valiant."

 "*In a naming ceremony on the dwarf planet Ceres, Prince William dedicated the vessel to the memory of his late grandmother, Queen Elizabeth the Second, and declared that the ship marked the beginning of a new age not just for Britain, but for all of mankind.
-Our extraterrestrial affairs correspondent, Dariusz Jagoda, was on Ceres to watch the ceremony…*"
+Our extraterrestrial affairs correspondent, Dariusz Jagoda, was on Ceres to watch the ceremony...*"

 Charlotte sighed and wriggled in her chair a bit, folding her legs under her more comfortably.
 "ZF moment."